amirkhonov/ai-102-mindmap/README.md

   * Chat
   * and more...

-#### Submit prompts to generate code
+#### Submit prompts to generate code (Detailed)

-* Use prompt engineering to define precisly the code you want to generate:
+* Use prompt engineering to define precisely the code you want to generate:
   * Define the problem
   * Define the input
   * Define the output